 A key characteristic of embedded systems is that they aren’t usually programmable, so once they have been set up to perform a specific function they operate reliably and do not need to be tampered with.
 However, the software on some devices with embedded systems can be upgraded which means that programmed functions can be refined.

-By being designed and programmed to only have one purpose, an embedded system is an incredibly reliable electronic component that does not need very much maintenance and is pretty easy to add to a device.
+By being designed and programmed to only have one purpose, the functions of embedded systems make them reliable electronic component that does not need very much maintenance and is pretty easy to add to a device.
 Whilst they are a critical part of a system, they are very unlikely to malfunction and do not need reprogramming so are an essential part of many devices that are required just to function without intervention, like household appliances.

 Types of Embedded Systems